dearplain/goloader/README.md

 ## Comparison with plugin package

-Goloader reuses the Go runtime, which makes it much smaller and unloadable.
+Goloader reuses the Go runtime, which makes it much smaller.
+And code loaded by Goloader is unloadable.

 ## Build